Life at PCP!

 On the final day of each session, parents will be asked to write a check for any expenses incurred by their camper during their time at camp.

 Sleeping Arrangements: Campers sleep in rustic cabins of 4-8 bunk beds that have been lovingly covered with graffiti by former campers.
-All cabins have electricity, hot showers, and bathrooms located either in the cabin or in the case of the Roost – very close.
+All cabins have electricity, hot showers, and bathrooms located in the cabin.

 Communications: At PCP in order to be more attuned with nature and to create an authentic camp experience, we try to keep campers as unplugged as possible.